General Academic Policies and Procedures

 If a withdrawal is made before the end of the penalty-free period or if the student is passing at the time of withdrawal during the penalty period, a grade of "W" will be issued for each course affected.
 A grade of "F" may be issued for all courses not being passed at the time of withdrawal after the penalty-free period.
 A student may not withdraw within the last 20 percent of the term.
 A student who leaves without withdrawing officially will receive a grade of "F" in all courses and forfeit all returnable fees.
 Students should check the academic calendar for specific dates.
 Students wishing to withdraw after the official withdrawal date should contact their dean.

 The Director of the Health Center and the Vice President for Student Engagement, on the advice of competent medical personnel, may require the withdrawal of a student for health reasons (mental or physical).

 Students wishing to change majors should contact their academic advisor or the chair of their major department

 Students are responsible for all communications addressed to them at the address on file in the Records Office.
 Students who move during a semester must immediately update their contact information in Self-Service Banner.

-Students who legally change their names or wish to correct errors in their name as currently recorded by the university should contact the Records Office at email@example.com.
+Students who legally change their names or wish to correct errors in their names as currently recorded by the university should contact the Records Office at firstname.lastname@example.org.
 All name changes must be accompanied by a copy of the legal document making the name change official.
 This document will be retained by the university.

 19. Simultaneous Enrollment